 My previous experience of psychosis had left me with a sense that our common, day-to-day experience of consciousness actually has an edge.

 Psychosis to me is, among many other things, the experience of going beyond that edge.
 Once I understood my state of altered consciousness as mania I also perceived that I was now closer to that edge than usual.
 Or in other words, given my past experience, I was aware that psychosis was now a more immediate possibility.
-However I also remember feeling that the ground of reality that I was sitting on was firm and comfortable, and the edge beyond which psychosis lay was still clearly some way away.
+However I also remember feeling that the ground of reality that I was sitting on was firm and comfortable, and the edge beyond which psychosis lay, while closer, was still clearly some way away.
 I was not too worried.

 My attempts to explain this feeling of being kicked closer to psychosis by the apparently cautious and caring actions of a psychiatrist have centred around the idea that psychiatrists leverage a tremendous amount of poorly understood social power.
 This power arises through the professional role of policing and managing madness that many societies have invested in psychiatrists.
+That this doctor decided that in my mental state I should not join a training meeting between psychiatry residents and people with lived experience was profoundly psychologically consequential.

 Madness (a non-clinical term I am using, self-affirmingly, to describe a range of possible unusual mental states) is, to me, a manifestation of the energy of consciousness outside of commonly held frameworks of understanding and sometimes completely absent any obvious meaning-making framework.
 As such madness is disruptive and a challenge to the exercise of power, which is about how we individually and collectively operate meaning-making frameworks so as to be effective in the world.